-The easiest method for me is to take a paint brush and first paint over the caulk in a section, then I brushed the boards.
-I applied the paint with vertical brush strokes for the vertical boards, and horizontal strokes on the horizontal boards.
+The easiest method I’ve found is to take a paint brush and first paint over the caulk in a section then brush the boards.

-PRO TIP: To get an extra crisp and straight paint line at the top of the wall where it meets the ceiling, I used a little trick I talked about in another tutorial about painting perfect stripes.
+PRO TIP: To get an extra crisp paint line at the top of the wall where it meets the ceiling, I used a little trick I talked about in another tutorial.

 1. Cut boards to size